-Level 2 Training (Ongoing Training)

-Ongoing training will be conducted following an Emergency Evacuation Exercise.
+Level 2 Training (Ongoing Training) Your ongoing training will be conducted following your Emergency Evacuation Exercise.

 Wardens are required to attend a minimum of one session per annum to meet the requirements of AS 3745.

 Duration: 1 hr Venue: On site